RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 $ sudo ./install.sh
 ```

+**Note**: Make sure that you answer Y to questions about upgrade mode so that the
+upgrade mode is enabled during the upgrade process.

 During the node upgrade process, the services running RS are restarted.
 This will result in a very short interruption to the proxy and node
 itself and the databases running on it.
 This can be dramatically reduced